Sources of Financial Aid

 Maine Maritime Academy will charge in-state tuition rates to all current and former members of the US Armed Forces who were honorably discharged, regardless of whether or not they are receiving benefits and without regard to their date of discharge.

-Effective July 1, 2015, an individual with Chapter 33 benefits who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
+Effective July 1, 2017, an individual who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
 Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill benefits have been exhausted, transferred, or are otherwise expired.

 Yellow Ribbon Program Participation

-MMA has 5 scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent Veteran that has been discharged for more than 3 years prior to the first date of the Dependent’s enrollment at MMA.
-These are offered on a first come, first served basis and provide an additional scholarship equivalent to the difference between the In State tuition rate and the spouse’s or dependent’s Out of State or Regional Tuition rate after the Yellow Ribbon Program payment has been received by MMA for that student. http://www.benefits.va.gov/gibill/yellow_ribbon.asp
+MMA has 6 scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent Veteran that has been discharged for more than 3 years prior to the first date of the Dependent’s enrollment at MMA.
+These are offered on a first come, first served basis and provide an additional scholarship equivalent to the difference between the In State tuition rate and the spouse’s or dependent’s Out of State or Regional Tuition rate after the Yellow Ribbon Program payment has been received by MMA for that student.
+Renewal of the Yellow Ribbon program payment for subsequent years is contingent upon satisfactory academic progress and remain in good standing in terms of citizenship. http://www.benefits.va.gov/gibill/yellow_ribbon.asp

 Veteran’s Dependent Waiver